strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean.md

 ### DigitalOcean Install Requirements

-- If you don't have a DigitalOcean account you will need to create one, you can use [this referral link](https://try.digitalocean.com/strapi/) to get \$100 of free credits!
+- If you don't have a DigitalOcean account you will need to create one, you can use [this referral link](https://try.digitalocean.com/strapi/).

 ### Create a "Droplet"